Level Level, Flooding, and Beaver Issues

 Over the past few years, we have seen increased lake levels and flooding around the lake.
 In particular, 165th has been closed due to flooding, and residents on 185th Ave NE have had to drive through water as Daniels Creek has backed up over the road.

-In 2014, these issues have been worse, and the flooding has lasted for much longer stretches.
+In 2014, these issues worsened, and the flooding has lasted for much longer stretches.
 There are several issues which contribute to the flooding (small culvert on 185th, drainage ditch issues on 165th, etc.), but the main problem is beaver dams at the outlet of Cottage Lake (Cottage Lake Creek) and on Daniels Creek between 185th and the lake.

 Community members and FOCL have contacted King County about the issue and I’ll try to track updates from the county on this page.